Malacca City: Languages

-The main language spoken in the city is the Malay and English, although the Baba Nyonya and Chitty have their own variations of Baba and Chitties creoles respectively.
+The main languages spoken in the city are Malay, Hokkien and English, although the Baba Nyonya and Chitty have their own variations of Baba and Chitties creoles respectively.
 The Malaccan Portuguese have their own version of Portuguese creole, known as Kristang language.

 Economy

 Since the era of Malacca Sultanate, the city has prospered as a successful entrepôt, putting it in the same position as Venice, Cairo and Canton.
 When the European conquest begin, Malacca had developed into a cosmopolitan city with a long-standing European heritage.
 The arrival of Chinese traders and coolie during the sultanate era and European colonisation saw a large boost to the economy, especially during the administration of Dutch and the British.
 In modern times, the tourism is more dominant than the primary-based industry due to its historical riches with the melting pots of cultural influences which attracted many local and foreign tourists to visiting the city, which also became part of the state economy income.
 In addition to its strategic location in the maritime Silk Road, the city benefited from the rise of China and India as world economic powers.
-Malacca City has hosted numerous national, regional and international conferences, congresses and trade fairs in the Malacca International Trade Centre.
+Malacca City has hosted numerous national, regional and international conferences, congresses and trade fairs at the Melaka International Trade Centre (MITC) in Ayer Keroh.
 In early 2016, the Malacca state government has start to develop a new economic development area in the central city centre which will be known as the Hang Tuah Trade Centre that will encompassing trade centres, higher education, hospitality and business.

 Transport

 Land

 Internal roads linking different parts on the city are mostly federal roads constructed and maintained by the Malaysian Public Works Department.
 The city is accessible through the North–South Expressway and the coastal Syed Abdullah Aziz Road.
 There is also an old trunk road system, which once served as a main passageway to the city until the mid-1980s, when the North–South Expressway was built.
 In the old city centre, trishaw services are available through the Stadhuis Red Square.
+Started on 19 August 2023, closure of few roads in the city at 6pm–12am on Saturdays.

 There was previously a proposal by the state government of Malacca to revive a bridge project named Malacca Strait Bridge that will connect land transportation in the city with the Indonesian city of Dumai on Sumatra island.